 The steps to obtaining an order of protection are as follows:

 1. File the Paperwork.
 The necessary paperwork for an order of protection for an adult, called a petition, can be obtained at your local courthouse or police station.
 To a file a petition, you must have an address (usually home or work) or other specific location where the other person can be found and served.
 If the other party cannot be served with a copy of your petition, then your order cannot be granted.
-In St. Louis County, there are non-lawyer advocates at the courthouse who can help you fill out the paperwork and file the petition.
+In some Missouri counties, there are non-lawyer advocates at the courthouse who can help you fill out the paperwork and file the petition.
 Keep in mind that there may be legal implications for what you choose to include in your paperwork.
 If possible, you may always consult a lawyer for help with the initial paperwork.

 3. Hearing.
 Within 15 days after the petition is filed, you will go to court for a hearing.
 It is possible that the hearing will be postponed and scheduled for a later date if the court finds good cause for doing so.
 In that event, an ex parte order remains in effect until the new hearing date.